Acorn Communicator: Features

 Alongside its personal computer features, an Acorn brochure for the C series describes a range of telephony facilities offered by the product range including auto-dialling and auto-answering for data and electronic mail, call answering and message storage using optional microcassette hardware, and telex sending.
 Microcassettes could also support dictation.
 A real-time clock, perpetual calendar, desk diary and calculator are featured.

 The system uses a 16-bit Western Design Center 65816 chip rather than the 8-bit MOS Technology 6502 or variants, which were used by virtually all of Acorn's previous microcomputer products.
 128 KB or 512 KB RAM could be fitted, expandable to 1024 KB.
 For display capabilities, it employs the ULA originally developed for the Electron (reputed to be the largest ULA or gate array ever developed at that time) and supported a monochrome version of Teletext using software emulation for access to services such as Prestel.
 Full-colour teletext was supported using an additional expansion board.

 RGB and composite video outputs were provided as standard interfaces.
-A 25-character by 8-line LCD display (256 x 64 pixels) is described as an option and is depicted in the C series brochure, with a monochrome monitor also offered as an option.
+A 25-character by 8-line LCD (256 x 64 pixels) is described as an option and is depicted in the C series brochure, with a monochrome monitor also offered as an option.
 One version of the Communicator was initially indicated to provide a teletext adapter "enabling it to receive Ceefax and Oracle", and the C series brochure notes a "cable TV interface for teletext" as optional.
 The microcassette facilities featured in the C series brochure were reportedly prototyped as a peripheral, and the telephone handset featured in the brochure was supported by an optional bracket.
 General expansion capabilities were provided by an "Electron-style expansion connector" as also featured in the Master Compact.